 - Alliance Financial Capital – seems defunct now, but used to be a loan service

-- Lendingpoint Mortgage Corporation – another loan company
+- LendingPoint Mortgage Corporation – another loan company

 - Prime Advantage Funding Corp. – a loan and mortgage company

 By now you’re recognizing a pattern.
 Every business these people run has just one kind of customer: desperate people in debt!
 Now there’s nothing wrong with that per se, maybe if you’re a devoted Robin Hood.
 But desperate people in debt are also easy targets for scams and predatory business practices in general.
-Which brings us to one big revelation:
+This brings us to one big revelation:

 The New York State Attorney General Investigated Debtmerica

 In fact, Debtmerica was just one of many investigated in a major sweep of the debt settlement industry in 2009.
 Here are his findings on Debtmerica.
-Findings about Debtmerica may be viewed in full here, but we can paraphrase that these findings include…
+Findings of Debtmerica may be viewed in full here, but we can paraphrase that these findings include…

 - that Debtmerica is actually just referring cases over to Freedom Debt Relief LLC (FDR) or Century Negotiations, Inc.